Celebrity Time

-Celebrity Time (also known as The Eyes Have It) is an American game and audience participation television series that was broadcast on ABC in 1949 - 1950 and on CBS in 1950 - 1952.
-The original host was Douglas Edwards.
+Celebrity Time (initially known as The Eyes Have It) is an American game and audience participation television series that was broadcast on ABC in 1949 - 1950 and on CBS in 1950 - 1952.
+The original host during its initial local New York run was Douglas Edwards.

 Rules

 The show began as a battle of the sexes between teams made up of audience and celebrity panelists, who would be asked questions which involved such topics as guessing names from the news, to identifying film clips.

 By June 1952, the program had become a typical musical variety show.
 Jack Gould, media critic for The New York Times, wrote, "for the most part the change is for the better."
 He explained that the quiz format had been "somewhat labored", whereas the variety format "is produced with a high degree of skill and moves along quickly."

 Broadcasting history

 Celebrity Time began as The Eyes Have It on CBS primetime, airing every Saturday and Sunday from November 20, 1948 to March 13, 1949.
 The show's title changed to Stop, Look, and Listen when Paul Gallico took over as host on November 28, then to Riddle Me This when Conrad Nagel took over the show on December 12; while Nagel hosted through 1952, the title was left behind after March 1949.

 The show ran on ABC from April 3, 1949, until March 26, 1950, and on CBS from April 2, 1950, until September 21, 1952.
 The sponsor was B. F. Goodrich.
 It was replaced by The Web.

 Singer Betty Ann Grove and dancer Jonathan Lucas were regulars on Celebrity Time.
 The program was produced by Richard Levine and directed by Rai Purdy.
 George Axelrod was the writer.